Seasoned Oklahoma Spinal Cord Injury Lawyer

 A spinal cord injury is caused by a sudden, traumatic blow to your spine that fractures, dislocates, crushes or compresses your vertebrae or that severs your spinal cord.
 If you sustained a spinal cord or back injury in an accident caused by the negligence, recklessness or wrongful acts of another party, you need the help of knowledgeable Oklahoma City spinal cord injury attorneys.

-At Cunningham & Mears, we have more than 50 years of combined legal experience helping clients who sustained all types of spine and back injuries recover compensation for medical costs, rehabilitation and treatment, lost wages and earning capacity, and pain and suffering.
+At Cunningham & Mears, we have 105 years of combined legal experience helping clients who sustained all types of spine and back injuries recover compensation for medical costs, rehabilitation and treatment, lost wages and earning capacity, and pain and suffering.

 Causes of spinal cord injuries